Counseling and Psychological Services (CAPS) provides services that empower students to engage in and be successful in a full

 goals within a brief time period.

-CAPS' staff are available to assist students who are experiencing an urgent situation,
+CAPS' staff are available to assist students who are experiencing a mental health

 line through Appalachian Community Services (888-315-2880) or go to the nearest emergency room for assistance.